|

 In 1778, the first Europeans to land were led by Captain James Cook (Britain).
 They met with the indigenous people and traded metal for sea otter pelts.

-In 1789 the Spanish built a fort at Nootka Sound and claimed possession.
-The Nootka Convention of 1790 did not settle ownership claims, but gave equal trading rights to Spain and Britain.
+In the following year, the Nootka Convention of 1790 did not settle ownership claims, but gave equal trading rights to Spain and Britain.

 In 1790, the Spanish sailed south to explore the Strait of Juan de Fuca.